cardano-foundation/CIPs/CIP-0021/README.md

 - any other certificate;
 - any withdrawal;
-- mint entry.
+- mint entry;
+- any output containing datum hash;
+- script data hash;
+- any collateral input;
+- any required signer.

-It is allowed to arbitrarily combine other supported certificate types, but all the certificates included in a transaction must have the same type of stake credential i.e. either 0 - `addr_keyhash` or 1 - `scripthash`.
-The stake credential type must also be consistent with the type used for withdrawals.
+It is allowed to arbitrarily combine other supported certificate types.

+Certificate stake credentials must be:
+- only key hashes in ordinary (single-sig) transactions;
+- only script hashes in multi-sig transactions.
+(There is no restriction for transactions involving Plutus.)

 **Withdrawals**

 Since withdrawals are represented as a map of reward accounts, withdrawals also need to be sorted in accordance with the specified canonical CBOR format.
 A transaction must not contain duplicate withdrawals.

-All withdrawals included in a transaction must have the same type of stake credential i.e. either 0 - `addr_keyhash` or 1 - `scripthash`.
-The stake credential type must also be consistent with the type used for certificates.
+Withdrawal reward accounts must be:
+- only based on key hashes in ordinary (single-sig) transactions;
+- only based on script hashes in multi-sig transactions.
+(There is no restriction for transactions involving Plutus.)

 **Auxiliary data**